“Watching television is like taking black spray paint to your third eye.” –Bill Hicks

 Since TV was off-limits most of the day, I had many hobbies.
 I played basketball and built forts with friends, collected football cards, built things with my Erector Set and Legos, and took various electronic appliances apart to see how they worked.
 I rarely put them back together, so clearly I was born to be an analyst, not an engineer.

 Comics were also a major pastime.
 Not comic books; though, my cousin did get me into X-Men for a summer.
 I mean comic strips, aka “the funnies.”
 My favorite strips were The Far Side, Dilbert, and of course, my beloved Calvin & Hobbes.
-Bill Watterson shared my mother’s views on television, and the strip below represents my first exposure to Marxism.
+Bill Watterson shared my mother’s views on television – there’s a time for it, and it’s as little as possible.

 My dad’s house had cable, and I got decent exposure to Snick and various second and third tier films on USA, TBS, and TNT.
 Lots of war movies.
 Also, lots of Super Nintendo, but that’s a whole different story.